bbossola/openssl-lfcrypt/README.md

 ### How it works
 We have two scripts, encrypt.sh and decrypt.sh.

-- encrypt.sh, given a public key and a file to encrypt, will generate a ".enc" and a ".enc.key", the first with the encrypted contents and the second with the encrypted key.
+- encrypt.sh, given a public key and a file to encrypt, will generate a "$file.enc" and a "$file.key.enc", the first with the contents (encrypted using the self-generated symmetric key) and the second with the encrypted symmetric key (encrypted using the public key).
 - decrypt.sh,

+### Why some things are weird?
+This is because these scripts are meant to be a direct replacement for the [mysqldump-secure](https://github.com/cytopia/mysqldump-secure/) project, but so far I was not able to contact the maintainer.
+That's the reason why we are using a specific format for the keys, and we are usinng the aes-256-cbc algo (which in modern SSL implementations generates, rightly so, a warning)